The Palm family arrived in Papua New Guinea in January of 2010.

 Robert and his wife, Ludi, have been married for 11 years and have three children: Rodney (10), Guesti (9), and Maino (1).
 He brings with him 8 years of experience as a welder and carpenter, which is a huge asset as he also helps maintain our compound.
 While typically quite and reserved, Robert becomes passionately bold when sharing the gospel of Christ and caring for our patients in the hospital.
 He has been an excellent addition to our staff and we are excited to see him grow and develop as he serves in our hospital ministry.

 Nick Mosca is currently a professional pilot in St. Louis, Missouri.
 Lorraine was previously a high school math teacher with a Masters of Education.
-She now stays home with their three boys, Eddie (5), Zeke (3), and Titus (2); they are also expecting a baby girl in November.
+She now stays home with their three boys: Eddie, Zeke, and Titus, and daughter, Rosalyn.
 Since before Nick and Lorraine were married in 2011, they both felt a call to missions.
 Though they had served in Africa, Mexico, and Vietnam on a short term basis, the Moscas hadn’t felt called to full time overseas missions until hearing about Samaritan Aviation from Luke and Tracy Hamer in November 2017.
 Nick has been a corporate pilot/mechanic/manager in a flight department for 6 years and is also a flight instructor.
 Previously Nick was in the U.S. Army from 2003 until 2006, including a year in Iraq as an infantry team leader.

 *To support the Nakui Bible translation project, choose “Bible Translation” in the Select Fund dropdown menu.